-For practical advice on choosing an open access option, contact Open Access Support in the Library.
+For practical advice on choosing an open access option, contact Open Access Support in Research and Innovation Services.

 You can find information in the publishing agreement you signed, which may be called an Exclusive Licence or Copyright Transfer Agreement.
 There will usually be information on the publisher's website (on a "for authors" page) or try the SHERPA / RoMEO database which lists most standard policies and how they affect full text deposit.
 Most publishers will allow you to deposit your author accepted version (post-print), after peer review but before the publisher’s formatting is applied.

 Digital Research staff will use the RoMEO database to check publishers' standard copyright policies, any restrictions such as embargo periods or conditions such as linking to publisher websites.
 We will meet these conditions for you before making articles publicly available.

 This depends on the agreement you have signed with the publisher.
 For more information on author's rights and retaining copyright please see the Versions Toolkit to help you consider copyright for all potential research outputs.
 The SPARC Author Rights Initiative is also a useful source of information.

 The deposit licence is an agreement that allows us to add your items to the repository and make them publicly available.
 By agreeing the licence you also confirm your responsibility for the content and that you have permission from any copyright holders.
 The deposit licence also gives permission for the repository to store and migrate content as required to future platforms, thus ensuring permanent digital storage and archiving.

 If the copyright on any of the material you deposit, e.g. illustrations, is owned by others, then you are responsible for ensuring you have the permission of the copyright holder, or that the inclusion of this third party copyright material can be considered ‘fair use’.